NethServer/ns8-docs/nethvoice.rst

 After saving the configuration parameters NethVoice will be accessible on his base host with the administration credentials:

 * User: `admin`
-* Password: `Nethesis,1234`, default password if not has been reset during the fist configuration wizard
+* Password: `Nethesis,1234`, default password if not has been reset during the first configuration wizard